Get the Best WordPress Backup

 How do I back up my WordPress multisite?

 To back up your WordPress multisite, install Duplicator Pro and hit Network Activate.
-Add a new package and choose a backup storage location.
+Add a new backup and choose a backup storage location.
 Before building the backup, choose which subsites you want to include.
 Finally, download the backup.

 If you don’t want to waste time creating manual backups, consider setting up an automatic backup schedule!